-6. My mother-in-law asked her friend to make rice wine for my confinement.
-What benefits do rice wine have for post-pregnancy?
+6. My mother-in-law asked her friend to make rice wine for me.
+Are those confinement myths about post-pregnancy nutrition?
+What benefits do rice wine have for new mums?
 Is it considered as alcohol too?

 PL: Rice wine is considered an alcoholic drink too.
 Traditionally made from glutinous rice and yeast, rice wine promotes blood circulation, enhances well-being and immunity.
 They are often used to cook dishes.

 DC: There’s no real benefit; more of personal diet preferences.

 7. I was told to avoid ginger if I’m breastfeeding my baby for fear of jaundice, but confinement food has ginger.
 What should I do?
 And what else do I need to avoid if I’m breastfeeding?

 PL: Ginger is well-known to be one of the best food sources in the world.
 From curing cold to preventing cancer, ginger also cures indigestion and ache due to wind and poor blood flow.

 It doesn’t mean that by avoiding ginger, baby will be freed from jaundice.
 Jaundice develops due to an immature liver, which has a weaker ability to breakdown excessive bilirubin within the blood stream.
 However, when baby jaundice levels are extremely high, breastfeeding mother are recommended to take less ginger, less or no alcohol in food to reduce the load of baby’s immature liver.

 DC: Ginger does not cause jaundice.
 Jaundice is due to breakdown of red blood cells & occurs in 80% of babies.
 Usual causes are physiological, G6PD deficiency & blood incompatibility.
 Jaundice is sometimes exacerbated by breastfeeding itself & not what the mom eats.